4d/docs/docs/FormObjects/properties_Display.md

 ![](assets/en/FormObjects/property_alphaFormat.png)

-You can choose a format from this list or type it and/or modify it in the combo box.
-The Format pop-up menu contains formats for some of the most common alpha fields that require formats: US telephone numbers (local and long distance), Social Security numbers, and zip codes.
-You can also select a custom format name set in the Filters and formats editor of the tool box.
+You can choose a format from this list or use any custom format.
+The default list contains formats for some of the most common alpha fields that require formats: US telephone numbers (local and long distance), Social Security numbers, and zip codes.
+You can also enter a custom format name set in the Filters and formats editor of the tool box.
 In this case, the format cannot be modified in the object properties.
-You can access the editor by clicking on the [...] button to the right of the formats combo box.
-Any custom formats or filters that you have created are automatically added to the beginning of the alpha and number format lists, preceded by a vertical bar (|).
+Any custom formats or filters that you have created are automatically available, preceded by a vertical bar (|).

 The number sign (#) is the placeholder for an alphanumeric display format.
 You can include the appropriate dashes, hyphens, spaces, and any other punctuation marks that you want to display.
 You use the actual punctuation marks you want and the number sign for each character you want to display.

-For example, consider a part number with a format such as: RB-1762-1

-The alpha format would be: ##-####-#
+For example, consider a part number with a format such as: RB-1762-1.
+The alpha format would be: `##-####-#`.

-When the user enters “RB17621,” the field displays: RB-1762-1

-The field actually contains “RB17621.”
+When the user enters “RB17621,” the field displays: `RB-1762-1`.
+The field actually contains "RB17621".

 If the user enters more characters than the format allows, 4D displays the last characters.
-For example, if the format is: (#######)

-and the user enters “proportion,” the field displays: (portion)

-The field actually contains “proportion.”
+For example, if the format is: `(#######)` and the user enters “proportion,” the field displays: `(portion)` The field actually contains “proportion.”
 4D accepts and stores the entire entry no matter what the display format.
 No information is lost.

 #### JSON Grammar